ibm-cloud-docs/cis/managing-for-security.md

  * `.ss` (South Sudan)
  * `.ye` (Yemen)

- {{site.data.keyword.cis_short_notm}} manages the certificate expiration date.
-To edit the hostnames on your dedicated custom certificate, you must reorder then delete.
-For example, you order a dedicated custom certificate with the hostname `alpha.yourdomain.com`.
+{{site.data.keyword.cis_short_notm}} manages the certificate expiration date for dedicated certificates.

+To edit the hostnames on a dedicated custom certificate, you must reorder the certificate and then delete the original one.
+For example, suppose that you order a dedicated custom certificate with the hostname `alpha.yourdomain.com`.
 To add the hostname `beta.yourdomain.com` to your dedicated custom certificate, order another dedicated custom certificate with the hostnames `alpha.yourdomain.com` and `beta.yourdomain.com`.
-Afterward, you _must_ delete the original dedicated custom certificate.
+Afterward, you must delete the original dedicated custom certificate.

-The first time when you order a dedicated certificate, the Domain Control Validation (DCV) process occurs, which generates a corresponding TXT record.
-If you delete the TXT record, the DCV process occurs again when you order another dedicated certificate.
+The first time that you order a dedicated certificate, the Domain Control Validation (DCV) process runs and generates a corresponding TXT record.
+If you delete the TXT record, the DCV process runs again when you order another dedicated certificate.
 If you delete a dedicated certificate, the TXT record corresponding to the DCV process is not deleted.
 {: note}

-The following are common errors that are seen when you order dedicated certificates:
+The following are common errors that might occur when you order dedicated certificates:

    * `Error connecting to certificate service.`
    * `Error while requesting from certificate service.`